Three Guys Named Mike: Plot

-Marcy Lewis is a young woman from Indiana with an ambition to become an airline stewardess and see the world.
-She takes an American Airlines training course and passes.
-Her first flight is nearly her last when, after inadvertently offending the pilot, Mike Jamison, she forgets the passengers' food.
-Unknown to Marcy, Mike's intervention with her boss earns her a second chance.
+Marcy Lewis, a young woman from Indiana with an ambition to become an airline stewardess and see the world, passes an American Airlines training course.
+On her first flight, she inadvertently offends the pilot, Mike Jamison, and forgets the passengers' food.
+However, Mike's intervention with her boss earns her a second chance.

-Marcy's home base is moved to Los Angeles and she finds an apartment with one friend from stewardess school.
-She meets a passenger, Mike Lawrence, who is a graduate research student in biology, then also nearly loses her job again by permitting a young passenger to keep her dog in the cabin, against the airline's rules.
+Marcy's home base is moved to Los Angeles and she finds an apartment with a friend from stewardess school.
+She meets passenger Mike Lawrence, a graduate research student in biology, then nearly loses her job again by permitting a young passenger to keep her dog in the cabin, against the airline's rules.
 Marcy is suspended for a week.

-While she's house-hunting, the battery in Marcy's car dies and a man named Mike Tracy helps push start it.
-Only later does she learn that he works for a Chicago advertising agency.
-An idea of hers, to let stewardesses endorse soap, pleases Tracy's client, and soon Marcy is invited by a photographer to pose for magazine ads herself.
+The battery in Marcy's car dies and a man named Mike Tracy helps to push start it.
+She later learns that he works for a Chicago advertising agency.
+Her idea to feature stewardesses endorsing soap pleases Tracy's client, and Marcy is invited to pose for magazine ads.

-When all three show up to help Marcy move into the new bungalow she is now sharing with three of her friends from stewardess training, she struggles to keep the Mikes straight.
-Marcy names her male companions, Mike for Mike Lawrence, Mickey for Mike Tracy and Michael for Mike Jamison.
-All of them are jealous of Marcy and vie for her attention.
+When all three men arrive to help Marcy move into the new bungalow that she is sharing with three other stewardesses, she struggles to associate each man with his name.
+Marcy assigns the names Mike for Mike Lawrence, Mickey for Mike Tracy and Michael for Mike Jamison.
+All three vie for Marcy's attention.

-During a party later at her bungalow, Marcy is called away when ad agency's photographer requests one more picture to send out with the rest of the ad campaign for approval.
-Marcy finds herself dressed in a very short sarong, totally unlike the regulation company uniform in which all the other pictures were taken.
-The photographer is clearly inebriated and flirts aggressively with her.
-She objects strenuously, but he ignores her objections.

-The three Mikes arrive in time to thwart the photographer, but then wind up brawling with each other, which makes the newspapers and gets both Marcy and her pilot friend suspended from their jobs, as well as costing Mickey his account and jeopardizing Mike's job as a graduate research student and consideration for a special fellowship award for an outstanding scientist.
-The latter would earn Mike a teaching position at the college.
+While at a party at her bungalow, Marcy is summoned to pose for another picture for the ad campaign.
+She is asked to wear a very short sarong rather than the regulation company uniform.
+The drunken photographer flirts with her and she strenuously objects, but he persists.
+The three Mikes arrive in time to thwart the photographer but then brawl with each other.
+The fracas makes headlines and causes Marcy and her pilot friend to be suspended from their jobs, as well as costing Mickey his account and jeopardizing Mike's job as a graduate research student and his fellowship award.

-Marcy goes to the superiors of all three men personally to plead for their reinstatement.
-After she succeeds, each of the three Mikes proposes marriage to her as she is about to board a plane.
-Uncertain what to do, Marcy finally reacts favorably to Mike Lawrence's simple "I love you," and the other two Mikes concede that he is the guy for her.
+Marcy visits the superiors of all three men to plead for their reinstatement.
+After she succeeds, each of the three Mikes propose marriage to her as she is about to board a plane.
+Uncertain of which offer to accept, Marcy reacts favorably to Mike Lawrence's simple "I love you", and the other two Mikes concede that he is the guy for her.